robinozer/chefs-table/README.md

 ![SCREENSHOT OF WIREFRAMES](media/screenshot-wireframe-footer.png)

 ## 7. Technology ##
+- The programmin languages HTML5 and CSS3 were used to create and style elements.
 - The wireframing software tool Balsamiq was used to create a visual mockup early on in the project.
 - GitPod was used to write and edit the code, while GitHub was used for deployment and version control.
 - The code was written in HTML, and CSS was used for styling the elements.